Getting started

 A listener or participant can't hear any audio

 First check that the broadcast is actually running (on the speaker's side) and that their microphone isn't muted.
-Ask the person who can't hear anything to refresh the page and check the volume both in the app and on their phone.
+Ask the person who can't hear anything to refresh the page, make sure they haven't muted the room in the app, and check their phone's volume.

 The browser won't turn on the microphone